Open government: Europe

 In the Netherlands, large social unrest and the growing influence of televisions in the 1960s led to a push for more government openness.
-Access to information legislation was passed in 1980 and since then further emphasis has been placed on measuring the performance of government agencies.
+Access to information legislation was passed in 1980; since then, further emphasis has been placed on measuring the performance of government agencies.

 Transparency as a legal principle underpins European Union law, for example in regard to the quality of the drafting of legislation, and as a principle to be exercised within government procurement procedures.
 European law academics argued in 2007 that a "new legal principle", transparency, might be emerging "in gestation" within EU law.

 The government of the Netherlands adopted an Open Government in Action (Open overheid in actie) Plan for 2016–2017, which outlines nine concrete commitments to the open government standards set by the OECD.

 Since 2018, in Wales, the Welsh Government has funded the training of Wikipedia skills in secondary schools, as part of the Welsh Baccalaureate and uses an open licence on all published videos and other content.